High Resistance Interruption

 (a) Lengthening the arc:

-Arc resistance is directly proportional to the length of are so as to increase resistance, the separation between the contacts is increased.
+Arc resistance is directly proportional to the length of the area so as to increase resistance, the separation between the contacts is increased.

 (b) Cooling the arc:

-Cooling helps in deionization of medium thus increasing arc resistance.
+Cooling helps in the deionization of the medium thus increasing arc resistance.

 (c) Splitting the arc:

-When the area of the arc is reduced, the voltage required to maintain the arc to be increased i.e. resistance is increased.
+When the arc area is reduced, the voltage required to maintain the arc is increased i.e. resistance is increased.
 Allowing the arc to pass through a narrow opening can reduce the cross-section area.